SKalt/SKalt.github.io/content/posts/2022-03-02-parsing_psql.md

 ---
 title: parsing psql
-layout: main
+tags:
-categories:
+  - parsing
-  - posts
+  - sql
 ---

 TL;DR: I wrote a bad [`psql`][psql-docs] meta-command parser so you don't have to.
 Get it at https://github.com/skalt/psql_splitter.